Make a profit: use our 5 step process to set your RRP.

-If your recommended retail price (RRP) is too low when you launch a food product and develop your customer base, it is really hard to significantly increase the price and retain those customers.
+If your recommended retail price (RRP) is a calculated estimate price when you launch your food product and develop your customer base, you’ll be lucky to make a profit.
+And it is really hard to significantly increase the price once you launch your product and retain your initial customers.

-So here’s our top five tips on getting your RRP right before you start selling, so you can make a profit.
+So try our 5 step process to determine your correct RRP before you start selling, so you can make a profit.

 1) Know your overhead costs